Mental health journal prompts are a helpful way to explore feelings of anxiety and depression in a safe personal space.

 - How did your upbringing affect your mental health?

-- Describe how your family, friends, and social environment affects your mental health.
+- Describe how your family, friends, and social environment affect your mental health.

 - How does your job affect your mental health?

-- Note any changes can you make to improve your work environment, social circle, and create a more positive support network.
+- Note any changes you can make to improve your work environment, and social circle, and create a more positive support network.

-- How can you improve your physical health to feel better?
-For example: sleep more, cut back on alcohol, eat more organic greens.
+- What’s the best way you can improve your physical health to feel better mentally?
+For example: improve your sleep, cut back on alcohol, or eat healthier.

-- What do you love about yourself the most?
+- What do you love about yourself the most, including your best personality traits?

-- Journal some actions that would help boost your self-esteem?
-Would improving self-esteem help your anxiety and depression?
+- Journal some actions that would help boost your self-esteem.
+Would improving self-esteem help anxiety, depression, or other mental health issues?

 - How does your spirituality affect your mental health?
-What is your belief system like and how does it help you?
+What is your belief system like and how does provide you with a deeper understanding of life?

 - What changes do you know you need to make, and which are most challenging?

 - List 10 places you can pull strength from.
-For example- nature, art, reading, God, friendships, etc.
+For example- nature, art, reading, God, your best friend, etc.

 - What are your dominant thought patterns like?
 What phrases and self-talk occupy your mind, and where do they originate?